ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 In the sample response, the properties under `cluster` name the cluster user name, the password, and cluster service endpoints.

-### Obtaining credentials using Cloud Foundry REST APIs
+## Obtaining the credentials using the cf REST API

 **Prerequisite**: You need the Cloud Foundry UAA bearer token.
-For more information, see [Obtaining the Cloud Foundry UAA bearer token](./provisioning.html#Obtaining-the-Cloud-Foundry-UAA-bearer-token).
+For more information, see [Obtaining the Cloud Foundry UAA access  token](./retrieving-uaa-access-token.html).

 The API endpoint that handles API service keys is `https://api.ng.bluemix.net/v2/service_keys`.

+### Creating the service key

 To create a service key, enter:
 ```